teckglobal/teckglobal-brute-force-protect/readme.txt

 == Description ==

 TeckGlobal Brute Force Protect is a lightweight, powerful security plugin designed to safeguard your WordPress site from brute force login attempts and exploit scans.
-It tracks failed login attempts, bans offending IPs after a configurable threshold, and optionally integrates with MaxMind’s GeoLite2 database for geolocation data.
+It tracks failed login attempts, bans offending IPs after a configurable threshold, and integrates with MaxMind’s GeoLite2 database for geolocation data.
 With an intuitive admin interface, you can manage banned IPs, view logs, and visualize attacker locations on a map.

 Completely free and open-source.
 If you find this plugin helpful, please consider supporting us with a donation at [TeckGlobal’s Buy Me a Coffee page](https://teck-global.com/buy-me-a-coffee/).